Word Count: 3198

 "That would have been nice," he commented aloud.
 Mainly to practise talking without passing out.
 He still sounded a bit like Yoda with a chest cold.
 (When the plague you have had, look as good you'll not.
 He'd have laughed if he wasn't pretty sure that would set back his recovery about a month.)

-"Are you-" he raised an eyebrow, trying to pretend his pause was sardonic and not necessary, "still here?"
+"Are you-" he raised an eyebrow, trying to pretend his pause was sardonic and not necessary to catch his breath, "still here?"

 Defensiveness rose through her body language like a tide, her flinty expression in total conflict with the soft waves of her unstyled hair and her fuzzy, rumpled pyjamas.
 "No. I'm leaving."